software-allies/cap-authentication/README.md

 ### Create a new proyect Fireabse and configuration

-go to [Firebase Console] an create a new proyect.
+Go to [Firebase Console] an create a new proyect.

 Once created, we take the credentials of our project in order to use the Firebase services.
-We find them in our project that we just created in Firebase, in the main panel we search for _Firebase add firebase to app web_ and we copy the credentials that are marked immediately.
+We find them in our project that we just created in Firebase, in the main panel we search for **Firebase add firebase to app web** and we copy the credentials that are marked immediately.

-Open the `app.module.ts` file, under `src/app` and Import AngularFireModule
+Open the `app.module.ts` file, under `src/app` and Import AngularFireModule.
 ```
 import { AngularFireModule } from '@angular/fire';
 ...